actions/runner-images/docs/create-image-and-azure-resources.md

 ## Manual image generation

 If you want more control over image generation process you may run Packer directly.
 This section describes variables defined in Packer template.
-Some of them may be set using environment variabes.
+Some of them may be set using environment variables.

 ### Required variables